qualisign/optipulse.github.io/whitepaper.md

 ![img](./incentive-creation-diagram.png)

-To see how this works, let's start with a good idea&#x2026;
+To see how this works, let's start with a beneficial idea lacking in incentive&#x2026;

 ## Mesh Networking<a id="sec-2-2" name="sec-2-2"></a>